 To investigate drought influences on mixed-severity fire regimes in montane forests of southeastern British Columbia, we developed a Douglas-fir latewood-width chronology and tested its associations with drought records across the fire season.
-Associations were strong between drought and latewood-widths particularly from June–August.
-Based on the chronology, we reconstructed the summer Drought Code, an index of moisture content in slow drying deep compact organics in the soil and coarse woody fuels.
-Using the summer Drought Code and an existing reconstruction of the summer Palmer Drought Severity Index, representing moisture content in the quick drying duff layer, we tested fire-drought associations using fire-scar records.
-Subtle differences in fire-drought associations reflected distinct drying rates and overwintering capacity among forest fuels represented by each summer drought reconstruction.
-We interpreted that variable fuel moisture conditions across fuels influenced fire occurrence.
-Specifically, when the summer Drought Code exceeded 344 and the summer Palmer Drought Severity Index was below 0.08, we found greater chances of fire occurrence across one to multiple sites.
-We anticipate application of these thresholds with climate change scenarios may provide insights on how mixed-severity fire regimes could be impacted in montane forests of southeastern British Columbia.
+Associations were strong between drought and latewood-widths particularly for June–August.
+Based on the chronology, we reconstructed the summer Drought Code, an index of moisture content in slow-drying deep compact organics in the soil and coarse woody fuels.
+Using the summer Drought Code and an existing reconstruction of the summer Palmer Drought Severity Index, representing moisture content in the quick-drying duff layer, we tested fire–drought associations using fire-scar records.
+Subtle differences in fire–drought associations reflect distinct drying rates and overwintering capacity among forest fuels represented by each summer drought reconstruction.
+Variable moisture conditions across fuels influence fire occurrence; in particular when the summer Drought Code exceeds 344 and the summer Palmer Drought Severity Index is below 0.08, fire occurrence is more likely.
+The application of these thresholds with climate change scenarios may provide insights on how mixed-severity fire regimes could be impacted in montane forests of southeastern British Columbia.